From improving cancer treatments to saving the bees, these are the companies in IndieBio’s latest class – TechCrunch

 IndieBio initially operated solely out of San Francisco, with the accelerator expanding just last year to include a New York cohort that runs in parallel.
 The SF program is led by Managing Director Po Bronson, while the New York program is led by Managing Director Stephen Chambers.

 With its Demo Day still a ways out, IndieBio gave us a peek at the teams currently going through the program.
 It’s worth noting that IndieBio deliberately invests very early — in many cases, even before it’s entirely clear whether or not the scientific concepts behind a company are fully feasible.
-“Our program is our diligence”, Bronson tells me.
+“Our program is our diligence,” Bronson tells me.
 The goal is to prove out concepts — and figure out how to turn them into big businesses — for hundreds of thousands of dollars, rather than millions.
 “We’re biting off the risk, and de-risking it for the next investors in line.”

 Here are the companies currently in each program, alphabetically: